Top 12 Youth Pastor Skills to Put on Your Resume

 How to Improve Counseling Skills

-Continuous Education: Stay informed about the latest in adolescent psychology, counseling techniques, and youth culture.
-Psychology Today and Youth Worker offer articles and resources that can help.
+1. Continuous Education: Stay current on adolescent development, counseling approaches, and youth culture.
+Resources from Psychology Today and Youth Worker can spark useful insight.

-Referral Network: Establish a network with professional therapists and counselors for cases beyond your scope.
-The American Association of Christian Counselors offers a directory and resources for finding qualified professionals.
+4. Referral Network: Build relationships with licensed counselors for issues beyond your scope.
+The American Association of Christian Counselors is a helpful starting point.

 How to Display Counseling Skills on Your Resume